collective-action/tech/CONTRIBUTING.md

 __Updating the csv__

 If you plan on editing or adding multiple events, we recommend using this method.
 Simply update the fields of the `actions.csv` or add new collective actions to the list.
 If you are adding new events, simply add them on at the end of the CSV file as new rows.
 Once your changes are committed, the CI pipeline will automatically sort all the events and update the CSV file.
 It will also update the `README.md` and the `actions/` folder accordingly.
+Don't forget to add a new file, called `CSV_FLAG` (with no extensions) to the root directory of the repo before making your PR.

 ## Data Fields